This article is also available on Medium.

 On the other hand, only character units can move (buildings are fixed on the ground) and buildings are built directly by the player while characters are “produced” by buildings.
 All of this means that data is going to be very similar between characters and buildings but behaviour (i.e. the managers) will vary.

 The recent article on “Polymorphism, take 2!” was a nice opportunity to recall the three important scripts associated with units:

 UnitData): it’s a Scriptable Object that allows us to create assets – those assets are the possible types of buildings or characters in the game (pure data with no actual instantiation yet)

 Unit): the data associated with a particular instance of a unit type, with all the values that are specific to this instance

 - the manager script (e.g.

-UnitManager): this script is in charge of handling the lifecycle and behavior of the unit after it has been created (how it responds to the selection mechanism, the evolution of the placement mode for buildings…)
+UnitManager): this script is in charge of handling the lifecycle and behaviour of the unit after it has been created (how it responds to the selection mechanism, the evolution of the placement mode for buildings…)

 CharacterManager.
 At the moment, all of them are really simple – it’s mainly about inheriting the proper class and calling some parent constructors or methods if need be!

 We can now access the Create > Scriptable Objects > Character menu and create a new character asset.
 Let’s name it “Soldier” and edit some basic info:

 We can also create a little prefab (a cube as usual) and assign it in the asset’s prefab field.